 If you make a successful claim for abuse or domestic violence during the lockdown, you will be awarded two heads of claim.
 The first is general damages which will compensate you for the pain, suffering and loss of amenity you experienced as a result of domestic abuse.
 You may also be awarded compensation for special expenses, which may compensate you for financial losses you incurred as a direct result of being abused.

-If you are worried about paying for your solicitor’s fees upfront, we can offer you the option to make a no win no fee claim.
+If you are worried about paying for your solicitor’s fees upfront, we can offer you the option to make a No Win No Fee claim.
 This means that you will not have to pay an upfront fee.
 Instead, your solicitor’s fee will be deducted from your compensation package.
 For a claim that is on a No Win No Fee basis, you will only have to pay your solicitors fee if we win your domestic violence claims, minimising the financial risk involved for you.